 First an enzyme called alcohol dehydrogenase (ADH) converts ethanol to another molecule – acetaldehyde.
 This then gets broken down by a second enzyme, acetaldehyde dehydrogenase(ALDH), into acetate, which our cells can use as a source of energy.

 Ethanol itself is relatively non-toxic other than the consequences of drunkenness.
 It doesn’t directly damage DNA.
 But as the body breaks it down, it goes through a step where it is converted to a highly reactive, toxic chemical called acetaldehyde.
 And it’s a build-up of this which likely causes changes that lead to cancer.
+DNA being affected in this way may lead to future consequences for any offspring that the person may have.
+This can be tested by a St Augustine DNA testing facility like health-street, or one closer to their area to see these results.

-To prevent acetaldehyde building up and damaging DNA, human cells contain three ALDH enzymes – ALDH1A1, ALDH2 and ALDH1B1, which rapidly break down acetaldehyde into acetate.
+To prevent acetaldehyde building up and damaging DNA, human cells contain three ALDH enzymes – ALDH1A1, ALDH2, and ALDH1B1, which rapidly break down acetaldehyde into acetate.
 This means that acetaldehyde doesn’t usually have time to build up or hang around for long enough to cause significant DNA damage.
 But this protection mechanism can be overwhelmed once alcohol is in the bloodstream, meaning it doesn’t work properly.

 What’s more, it isn’t available to everyone.
 Some people have mistakes or changes in the genetic code of their ALDH enzymes which cause them to malfunction, so acetaldehyde can build up.
 In turn, this leads to DNA damage.